carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Know what makes a good documentation
+- Know how to document your project and get credit for your work
+- Learn what docstrings are and how to use them
-- Learn what tools can be used for writing documentation
+- Learn what tools can be used for generating documentation
-- Be able to motivate a balanced decision: sometimes READMEs are absolutely enough
+- Implement MkDocs to generate comprehensive project documentation

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- What can I do to make my code more easily understandable?
-- What information should go into comments?
+- What different types of documentation are there?
+- How to help others to use your project?
 - What are docstrings and what information should go into docstrings?
+- What different tools exist for generating documentation?

 ::::::::::::::::::::::::::::::::::::::::::::::::::